-Today you’ll increase your awareness of the Spanish that is all around you and develop a curiosity about what it means.
+Today you’ll increase your awareness of the Spanish that’s all around you and develop a curiosity about what it means.

 It’s a great way to build vocabulary on the go!

-Depending on where you live, there are restaurants, stores and business names in Spanish, signs, billboards, etc…
+Depending on where you live, there are restaurants, stores and business names in Spanish.
+You may see signs, billboards, etc…

 Keep your eyes open and be extra observant.

-Use these as a way to build overall vocabulary.
+Use this as a way to build overall vocabulary.
 The words will apply to other situations beyond the sign or product name.

 Keep a page in your notebook and write the names of restaurants or products that you see.

 You can look them up on Google Translate to understand what they mean.

 How many can you think of right now?

 Did you see the Taco Bell commercial several years ago?
 The little chihuahua that said “Quiero Taco Bell”